Modern medical device regulations are putting more and more emphasis on the management of software tools.

 A word of caution: it is best practice (if not actually expected by regulatory bodies) to repeat at least part of the validation protocol in-house, to confirm the results of the pre-validation provided by the developer.
 It is unlikely that you will be able to adequately control your software tool providers (read: audit them) to be able to solely rely on their own internal activities.

-SoftComply is happy to inform you that the validation package for SoftComply Risk Manager Server version is now available.
-Validation package for the SoftComply Risk Manager Plus will become available in February 2019.
+SoftComply is happy to inform you that the validation packages for both SoftComply Risk Manager Server version and for SoftComply Risk Manager Plus are now available.
 For more information, please contact us.